KarloKnezevic/EDAF/README.md

 ## License

+EDAF (Estimation of Distribution Framework)
+Copyright (C) 2025 Dr. Karlo Knežević

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.